grainpowder/postgresql-data-modeling/README.md

 # Sparkify Data Modeling

-A startup called Sparkify wants to analyze the data they've been collecting on songs and user activity on their new music streaming app.
-The analytics team is particularly interested in understanding what songs users are listening to.
-Currently, they don't have an easy way to query their data, which resides in a directory of JSON logs on user activity on the app, as well as a directory with JSON metadata on the songs in their app.
-They'd like a data engineer to create a Postgres database with tables designed to optimize queries on song play analysis, whose role is to create a database schema and ETL pipeline for this analysis.
+An imaginary startup company Sparkify provides music streaming service, and has been stored data on songs and user activity in JSON file format for a long time.
+This disabled their data analyst and data science team to utilize this data, since information in individual file cannot be easily queried.
+Therefore, primary role of data engineer facing such situation can be listed as follows:

+1. Define relational database schemas to store raw data appropriately
+1. Extract related data field from data stored in each file
+1. Transform extracted data into required format if needed
+1. Load extracted, transformed data into intialized database

 ## Repository